-As a 7-year-old, I was regularly checking out interior design books from the library, taping color wheels to the paneled walls of my room and refusing to let anyone tell me what to wear.
-I had no front teeth, but I had style.
+As a 7-year-old, I was regularly checking out interior design books from the library, taping color wheels to the paneled walls of my room and refusing to let anyone tell me what to wear. (note cocktail ring 😂) I had no front teeth, but I had style.
 Of this I was certain.

-This confidence led me to Interlochen Center for the Arts, a bachelor's in Broadcast Design and a career in television as Art Director for the NBC affiliate in Grand Rapids, overseeing the visual presentation of WOOD TV8 and WOTV4Women, including digital, print and set design.
+This need to be creative led me to Interlochen Center for the Arts for high school, a bachelor's in Broadcast Design and a career in television as Art Director for the NBC affiliate in Grand Rapids, overseeing the visual presentation of WOOD TV8 and WOTV4Women, including digital, print and set design.

 As an adult, I've come to realize that "style" is overrated.
-Trends come and go, but the places we feel most at home are those that foster connection and remind us of who we truly are.
+Trends come and go, but the places we feel most at home are those that foster connection and remind us of who we truly are- cocktail rings and all.
 Of this I am certain.